VISEGRAD BLOG: Orban prepares to surf the populist wave again

 Orban used the war to help win re-election in April and despite daily revelations of new Russian atrocities, he still blocks direct military aid to Ukraine across the Hungarian border and he continues to criticise sanctions on Moscow, even if he eventually ends up going along with them.

-While other countries are boycotting Russia and trying to reduce their dependence on its energy, Peter Szijjarto, Hungary’s foreign and trade minister, has flown to Moscow to beg Putin for more gas supplies, while also insisting that Russia’s Rosatom will soon begin work on building the country’s (much delayed) new nuclear power plant.
+While other countries are boycotting Russia and trying to reduce their dependence on its energy, Peter Szijjarto, Hungary’s foreign and trade minister, has flown to Moscow to beg Putin for more gas supplies, while also insisting that Russia’s Rosatom will soon begin work on building the country’s (much delayed) new nuclear power plant (NPP).

 Within the Visegrad Four, Poland was his last dependable ally – at least until the outbreak of the Ukraine war in February.
 For Poland’s de facto leader, Jaroslaw Kaczynski, Orban’s sycophancy to Putin rules out a swift return to their previous close alliance, but the two regimes will continue to rely on each other to protect their backs against the new offensive from Brussels over the rule of law.

-Lacking strong allies in the European Council or the protection of German Chancellor Angela Merkel, and without a European parliamentary group after quitting the European People’s Party (before he was thrown out), Orban was powerless to prevent the Commission blocking this year’s Recovery and Resilience Fund (RRF) grants and one third of the current budget period’s Cohesion Funds over his flagrant violations of the EU’s legal norms and his regime’s rampant corruption.
+Lacking strong allies in the European Council or the protection of German Chancellor Angela Merkel, and without a European parliamentary group after quitting the European People’s Party (before he was thrown out), Orban was powerless to prevent the Commission blocking this year’s Recovery and Resilience Facility (RRF) grants and one third of the current budget period’s Cohesion Funds over his flagrant violations of the EU’s legal norms and his regime’s rampant corruption.

 By threatening to hold up financial flows if the rule of law is breached and EU money put at risk, the European Commission finally seemed to have found a credible weapon to fight Orban’s populist contagion.
-Together the two funds represent 9% of current Hungarian GDP.
+Together the frozen money represents 9% of Hungarian GDP.

 Populist tide turns

-Putin’s war on Ukraine and Orban’s cleaving to the Russian dictator will continue to stain his reputation and stymy unity among the radical rightwing parties.
-But in recent days the Hungarian strongman has started to look a lot more confident, as the European radical rightwing tide begins to surge back amid the worsening cost of living crisis and growing fears that citizens are beginning to tire of the cost of sanctions.
+Putin’s war on Ukraine and Orban’s cleaving to the Russian dictator will continue to stain his reputation and stymie unity among the radical right-wing parties.
+But in recent weeks the Hungarian strongman has started to look a lot more confident, as the European radical right-wing tide begins to surge back amid the worsening cost of living crisis and growing fears that citizens are beginning to tire of the cost of sanctions.

 At the same time, Hungary’s alliance with Poland could revive sooner rather than later, given that Poland’s RRF funds may also not be released this year.
 “They are now both outcasts,” says Milan Nic, senior fellow at the German Council of Foreign Relations (DGAP).
 “Each of them will want to disrupt things if they do not get EU funds.”